 If you take shootings of low mobility, average visibility, and average wardrobes

 A typical talk show's clothing will be rather predictable, with shirts, suits, and dresses being the standard.
-You will be able to run your mic around and connect it to a variety of collars and straps.
+You will be able to run your mic around and connect it to a variety of collars and straps when you use the clip on microphone for interviews or podcasting.
 Furthermore, you won't have to worry about the talents performing dangerous feats.

 If the filmmaking requires high mobility, low visibility, and intricate clothing